 Photo Credit: James Ray Spahn

-A timber mantel ties in with the timber frame and provides a shelf for seasonal decor.
+A timber fireplace mantel ties in with the timber frame and provides a shelf for seasonal decor.

 from a few hundred dollars for a basic wooden shelf to thousands for elegantly carved stone.

-There’s also such a thing as cast-stone mantels.
-They’re formed in molds from concrete.
+.
+They’re formed in molds from concrete or other materials.
 Usually they involve the entire mantel surround rather than just the shelf.